 Christian Lahusen is the principal investigator of the German team and coordinator of the EnTrust project.
 He is professor of Sociology at the Department of Social Sciences at the Faculty of Arts at Siegen University.
 He studied sociology in Düsseldorf and Madrid, received his PhD from the European University Institute (Florence) and obtained his habilitation from the University of Bamberg.
 His research interests include the sociology of European societies and European integration, social movements and civil societies, social problems and social exclusion, the sociology of bureaucracy and of the transformation of the state.
 He has directed and participated in a number of national and international research projects on topics relating to contentious politics, civil society and social exclusion, most of them with a European and comparative perspective.
 His research has been funded by the German Research Council, the EU and other national and international funding agencies.
 He was coordinator and investigator of the EU-funded project TransSOL (H2020) and a participant in other EU-funded projects such as UNEMPOL (EU FP5), YOUNEX (EU FP7), LIVEWHAT (EU FP7) and EURYKA (H2020).
 Publications include more than 20 books, edited collections, more than 70 articles, and book chapters, published by leading national and international publishers and journals.

 Ulrike Zschache is a post-doctoral research member at the Department of Social Sciences at the Faculty of Arts at the University of Siegen.
 She holds a dual PhD in European and Global Studies from Siegen and Lancaster University and studied sociology, cultural and political sciences and journalism at the Universities of Leipzig and Rome (La Sapienza).
 Her research interests lie in the area of the sociology of European societies, European public spheres, contentious politics, social problems and civil societies.
-In particular, her recent research focuses on European solidarity, Her research interests lie in the area of European integration, European public spheres, the sociology of European societies, contentious politics, social problems and civil societies.
-In particular, her recent research focuses on transnational solidarity, the impact of crises in the fields of migration, unemployment and disability, the discursive construction and diffusion of European policy ideas and trust in governance.
+In particular, her recent research focuses on trust in governance, civil society activism, transnational solidarity, the impact of crises in the fields of migration, unemployment and disability and the discursive construction and diffusion of European policy ideas.
 She has participated in national and international research projects, funded by the German Research Council and the EU, and obtained a PhD grant from the German Academic Exchange Service.
 Recently, Ulrike was a researcher on the H2020 project TransSOL.
 She is co-editor of a collective volume on transnational solidarity, has published two books relating to the Europeanisation of public discourses, and various book chapters and articles.

 Stephanie Schneider is a doctoral researcher at the Department of Social Sciences at the University of Siegen.
 She studied sociology and history at University College Cork, Ireland, and social sciences at the University of Siegen.
 Her research interests lie in the fields of political sociology, sociology of law and administration, and of migration regimes.
 Her PhD project is an empirical investigation of efforts at professionalising frontline asylum administrative practices in Germany and the contestations surrounding the definition of ‘good work’ and its practical accomplishment in the everyday work of decision-makers.
 She was researcher in the project “Europeanization of Asylum Administrative Practice?
 Transnational Administrative Cooperation between European Asylum Agencies” (funded by the German Research Foundation).
 She has published articles and book chapters and co-edited a collective volume on the administration of asylum.